ArmyFury/SummonFriendlyMobs/README.md

   - Initial slime/magma cube which is spawned is not hostile but the offsprings of the slime/magma cube are hostile

-You can reach out to me in my [discord server](https://discord.gg/aEc7yqecYn).
+You can reach out to me in my https://discordapp.com/aEc7yqecYn.
 [Discord ID - armyfury]

 ### Other projects:
   - [WoolBurner](https://modrinth.com/plugin/woolburner)